tegola-hubs/tegola-hubs.github.com/allanton/index.md

 the community.
 But they now have something that is at least acceptable and it is only going to get better.

-The long-term.
+The future.
 We believe that the current system will work well for at least five years, but what should the community aim for?
 First, the land is criss-crossed by a number of dismantled railway lines and tramways that were built to serve the mines that once operated there.
 Also, the land is in owned by the community, so laying fibre to connect the ten or so houses should be relatively easy and cheap.
-The fibre could be connected to an upgraded wireless link to the Church, but let's hope that Scottish Government provides open access to a fibre backbone that could serve communities such as this.
+The fibre could be connected to an upgraded wireless link to the Church.

+The longer-term success of this network and others like it depends on the accessibility of high-bandwidht network infrastructure.
+The community will only get so far by purchasing consumer-grade Internet service and sharing it amongst themselves.
+Let us hope that Scottish Government provides open access to a fibre backbone that could serve communities such as this -- one could easily imagine the Coltness Memorial Church, with its great lines of sight, being one such open network access point.

 [Alex Neil]: http://en.wikipedia.org/wiki/Alex_Neil_(politician)